humanai-foundation/humanai-foundation.github.io/_gsocproposals/2026/proposal_OCR3.md

 ## Task ideas

 - Creation of a self-supervised AI model capable of performing text recognition
-- Integration of LLM models such as Gemini3 to improve OCR output
+- Integration of LLM or VLM models such as Gemini3 to improve OCR output

 ## Expected results